semgrep/semgrep-docs/docs/getting-started.md

 - See [Running rules](./running-rules.md) to try out and understand more about Semgrep rules.
 - See [CLI Reference](./cli-reference.md) for command line options and exit codes.
 - Explore the Semgrep [Rules Registry](https://semgrep.dev/explore) to add rules to your project or [writing a rule](./writing-rules/overview.md).
+- Read the [Trail of Bits Automated Testing Handbook](https://appsec.guide/) to learn about configuring and optimizing security tools, including Semgrep.

 ## Testing Semgrep on vulnerable repositories